hurchalla/modular_arithmetic/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.TXT](LICENSE.TXT) file for details
+This project is licensed under the MPL 2.0 License - see the [LICENSE.TXT](LICENSE.TXT) file for details

 ## TODO